 Love Notes from Members

 I just wanted to say I LOVE YOUR COURSE!
 I started nearly 100 days ago, reeeallly unsure, grumbling to myself about how I’d be throwing more money away, starting something I wouldn’t finish.
-I’ve been trying to get sober on and off for 2 years.
+I’ve been trying to get sober on and off for 2 years, since I did Febfast in 2014 and loved it.
 And this time, it’s worked and I feel free!
 Here I am at 100 days!
 Woohoo!
 And it has actually been insanely easy, all down to your encouragement and friendly voice and the upbeat vibe.